T3tsuo/PokemonUI/README.md

 * Set window size: 1280x720 in Settings.
 * Turn off, 'Show Overworld in Battle' and 'Show Battle Background' in Settings/Video.
 * Controls are default
-* Extract the 'black_battle_options.zip' and add it as a custom theme (search up how to add custom themes to the game).
+* Extract the 'black_battle_options.zip', rename the folder as default and replace the default theme of PokeMMO.
+Search up if unsure how to find PokeMMO theme folder.

 # Path Correction/Item Farming:
 * Sometimes the script will overshoot/undershoot the path the player takes.
 Setting this up will help the script